Muji1997/Vba-Challenge-reattempt/README.md

-# VBA-challenge
-Module 2 Challenge - VBA Challenge
+# Module 2 Challenge - VBA Challenge

 In this challenge, I used looping to go through one year of stock data to retrieve ticker symbol, volume of stocks, open and closed pricing.